 Over the years, Cameron Crowe has brought us on personal and inspiring voyages through adolescence (Almost Famous), first love (Say Anything), and second chances (Jerry Maguire).
-With Elizabethtown, he has written an ostensible romance story that is more than anything, a probing journey into the hearts of adulthood.
+With Elizabethtown, he has written an ostensible romance story that is above all a probing journey into the hearts of adulthood.

 This one belongs to Drew Baylor (Orlando Bloom), who has invested his whole life into what he believes to be his big break.
 But dreams can take no more than a second to shatter.
-When hit by a fiasco in his career, he sees his only way out in a despondent suicide attempt.
+When his career is hit by a fiasco, he sees his only way out in a despondent suicide attempt.

 Elizabethtown sees Crowe’s usual proclivity for featuring classic rock ballads, the uncool, and above all, a rare perceptivity towards the complexities of people.
 His introspective film acknowledges the dysfunction of human relationships and the absurdities of society, while reminding us of the extant joy in life that takes patience to extract.

 What could have been sentimental in lesser hands, is instead a moving and often funny reflection of reality.
 Cameron Crowe uses the power of music to drive his big evocative moments, with soulful ballads from the likes of Ryan Adams, Elton John, and Fleetwood Mac.
-Perhaps none will leave a stronger impression than Lynyrd Skynyrd’s Free Bird, which Jessie Baylor kills at the incendiary reunion gig of the legendary Ruckus.
+None may leave a stronger impression than Lynyrd Skynyrd’s Free Bird, which Jessie Baylor absolutely kills at the incendiary reunion gig of the legendary Ruckus.